-Thesis: The democratic discussion generated by new media is essential for good governance and to undermine corporate dominance of the debate.
+Thesis: The democratic discussion generated by new media is not only essential for good governance and to undermine corporate dominance of the debate, but those who argue it undermines public discussion represent an elitist view that must be rejected.

 Body Paragraph 1: Free expression of even the most trivial idea is crucial to democracy.
 [YOUR FIRST ARGUMENT]